imagej/pyimagej/doc/Initialization.md

 The ImageJ2 gateway is initialized through a Java Virtual Machine (JVM).
-If you want to [configure the JVM](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html), it must be done _before_ calling initializing an ImageJ2 gateway.
+If you want to [configure the JVM](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html), it must be done _before_ initializing an ImageJ2 gateway.
 E.g.:

 ```python
 import imagej